Skip to main content

 OpenTelemetry Compatibility

-Nexigon's device event system has taken inspiration from OpenTelemetry.
-In the future, we will support connecting an external telemetry collector to Nexigon's backend via OTLP.
+Nexigonโ€™s device event system has taken inspiration from OpenTelemetry.
+If you are on a dedicated or enterprise Nexigon instance, you can configure an external OTLP collector per project.
+Nexigon will then export device events via OTLP into your existing observability stack (e.g., Grafana, Datadog, โ€ฆ).
 Prior to exporting events, Nexigon will enrich events with trusted device data (in particular, device IDs).
-That way, you can process device events through the systems and tools that you already like and use, including the LGTM stack und Prometheus, while also being able to trust that the events being processed have indeed been emitted by particular devices.
+That way, you can process device events through the systems and tools that you already like and use, including the LGTM stack, while also being able to trust that the events being processed have indeed been emitted by particular devices.